 Garlic scapes are in the same category as fiddleheads.
 You know that unusual ingredient category.
 The thing you see at the market or the store and ask yourself, “What is that”?

+Where do you buy garlic scapes?
 Last time I visited the Farmer’s Market, I was so excited to pick up a big basket of garlic scapes.
 I was going to prepare them similar to my roasted fiddlehead recipe.
 Not sure what the weather was like your way this past weekend.
-It was so hot here, I was roasting.
-No way was I turning the oven on.
+It was so hot here, there was no way was roasting garlic scapes.

 Grilling the garlic scapes was the name of the game.
 We actually did it twice since the basket of garlic scapes was HUGE.
 I also put some in the freezer.
 Read on, and you will see how easy that is to do.